+5.4.5 Flare

-- 5.4.4 Award of prizes.
-A licensee must only award prizes in a progressive pull tab game in accordance with the manufacturer's predesignated prize structure for the game. - 5.4.5 Flare - (a) Format.
-The flare or jackpot card for each deal in a progressive pull tab game must show the amount dedicated to the progressive jackpot prize and the current total of the prize.
+- (a) Format.
+The flare or jackpot card for each deal in a progressive pull tab game must show, the amount dedicated to the progressive jackpot prize and the current total of the prize.
 The jackpot prize amount must be modified on the flare each time a contribution is made to the jackpot from sales of progressive pull tab tickets at the immediately preceding occasion and the sales of progressive pull tab tickets during the current occasion. - (b) Display.
+The licensee must display or keep available for viewing the flare or jackpot card for each deal in a progressive pull tab game played or that has been played during the course of a progressive game.
+The flare must be available for viewing at all times the game is in play until the progressive jackpot prize is won.

+5.4.6 Maximum prize.

-The licensee must display or keep available for viewing the flare or jackpot card for each deal in a progressive pull tab game being played or that has been played during the course of a progressive pull tab game.
-The flare must be available for viewing at all times the game is in play until the progressive jackpot prize is won. - 5.4.6 Maximum prize - (a) The maximum jackpot prize for a progressive pull tab is \$5,000. - (b) Once the jackpot amount reaches \$5,000, the licensee may not make any further contributions to the jackpot amount. - (c) All proceeds from the sale of progressive pull tabs after the jackpot amount reaches \$5,000 are considered part of the bingo-raffles licensee's gross proceeds from the progressive pull tab game. - (d) If a jackpot prize reaches \$5,000 without a winner:
+- (a) The maximum jackpot prize for a progressive pull tab is \$5,000. - (b) Once the jackpot amount reaches \$5,000, the licensee may not make any further contributions to the jackpot amount. - (c) All proceeds from the sale of progressive pull tabs after the jackpot amount reaches \$5,000 are considered part of the bingo-raffles licensee's gross proceeds from the progressive game. - (d) If a jackpot prize reaches \$5,000 without a winner: